pyroscope/rtorrent-ps/docs/install.rst

     # and the amount of free memory you have available.
     export MAKE_OPTS="-j4"

-    # check the VERSION SELECTION at the top of the script, and edit as needed
+    # Check the VERSION SELECTION at the top of the script, and edit as needed
     nice time ./build.sh all  # build 'deps', 'vanilla', and then 'extended'

 Note that the unpatched version is still available as